lucasclaros/MoviesAppFlutter/README.md

 # Top 20 Movies App

-This is my first flutter app, it consists in displaying a selectable list of movies which
+This is my first flutter app, it displays a selectable list of movies in which each movie has its details shown in another separate page.

-## Getting Started
+## Tokenlab Challenge

 This project is a starting point for a Flutter application.